 Perform Keyword Research So You Don’t Waste Your Time

-The way you can ensure people are searching for the topics your writing about is to perform keyword research.
+The way you can ensure people are searching for the topics you're writing about is to perform keyword research.

 With keyword research, you can view the search volume of a specific term and how difficult it would be to rank for it.
 When performing keyword research for local SEO, look for phrases with high volume and low difficulty.

 Once you’ve got keywords for the brainstormed content ideas, you want to ensure that it is featured throughout the blog post you write.
 Don’t go overboard – keyword stuffing is a black hat SEO tactic and will get you penalized by Google.

 As a general rule of thumb, try to include your keyword one time for every 100 – 200 words in your post.
 So a blog post with 1000 words should have the keyword between 5 –10 times in it.